 The series consists of seminar and discussion sessions (approximately 90 minutes each) addressing various aspects of the grant submission process.
 In addition to the seminar series, selected nominees will participate in a peer review workshop and three meetings with a faculty member who has a history of NIH proposal success.
 Please refer to the 2020 syllabus and schedule for more details.

 While the seminars are open to campus, only selected faculty may participate in the complete series.
 Selected faculty must demonstrate support from their department.
 Each spring, deans and department heads are invited to nominate junior faculty for participation in the series with a letter of support.
 If not nominated by their deans or department heads, junior faculty may also nominate themselves with a letter of support from their department head, a copy of their CV, and a brief summary of their research interests.
-The nomination deadline for the Fall 2020 series has been extended to July 17, 2020.
+The nomination deadline for the Fall 2020 series has ended.
+Please check back next summer if you are interested in joining our next cohort.